fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   puts num
 end
 ```
-On `line 1`, we call the `reject` method on the array object `[1, 2, 3]` with a block (denoted by the `do/end` reserved words immediately following the `reject` method).
+On `line 1`, we call the `reject` method on the array object `[1, 2, 3]` with a block (denoted by the `do/end` reserved words immediately following the `reject` method call).
 The block takes a single parameter, `num` and will be invoked once for each element in the calling array object.

 The `reject` method will iterate through each element of the array object and pass it to the block.
 The `reject` method returns a new array object with elements that are evaluated as `false` by the block.

 On `line 2`, we assign the local variable `num` to the integer objects that are passed to the block.
 The `puts` method is called, with the local variable `num` passed as an argument.
 This will output the element, and return `nil`.

 In Ruby, everything is truthy, except for `nil` and `false`.
-Since the `puts` method always returns `nil`, this is treated as falsy by the `reject` method.
+Since the `puts` method always returns `nil`, this is evaluated as false by the `reject` method.
 The result of the `reject` method call is to print string objects `'1', '2', '3'`, each on a new line, and return a new array object `[1, 2, 3]`.

 *56) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```